BartoszSobolewski/Binary-sequences-meet-Fibonacci/README.md

 - **Transducer library:** contains the file Tr9.txt, which should be copied into the folder /Walnut/Transducer Library

-- **Word Automata Library:** contains the file K0.txt and H1.txt, which should be copied into the folder /Walnut/Word Automata Library
+- **Word Automata Library:** contains the files K0.txt, H1.txt, and F0.txt, which should be copied into the folder /Walnut/Word Automata Library